-Option Description Switch to Related Element Make the selected element the focus of the Traceability window.
+Option Description Switch to Related Element Make the selected element the focus of the Traceability window .
 The element displays at the top of the window.
-View Related Element Properties Display the 'Properties' dialog for the selected element.
+View Related Display the 'Properties' dialog for the

+Element Properties selected element.
 You can also display the element's 'Properties' dialog by double-clicking on it.
-Find in all Display the 'Element Usage' dialog,

-Diagrams listing all diagrams in which the currently-selected element is used.
+Find in all Diagrams Display the 'Element Usage' dialog, listing all diagrams in which the currently-selected element is used.
 Place element(s) in diagram This option is available if the selected element is not used in the diagram that is the current focus.
 Select the option to add the element and its child structure to the diagram.
-You can also simply drag the element (with its structure) onto the diagram from the Traceability window.
-View Source Code Display the generated source code for the selected element, in the Source Code Editor.
-Properties (For a connector) Display the 'Properties' dialog for the connector.(Double-clicking on a connector expands) and collapses any structure beneath it, rather than displaying the 'Properties' dialog.)
+View Source Code Display the generated source code for the selected element, in the Source Code Editor .
+Properties (For a connector) Display the 'Properties' dialog for the connector.
+(Double-clicking on a connector expands and collapses any structure beneath it, rather than displaying the 'Properties' dialog.)

-• To make it easier and faster to find the elements you are

-- interested in, restrict the relationship types shown to the smallest set of relevant types - As an alternative view, or to include the traceability information in documentation, you can develop a Traceability diagram using the Traceability window - The Traceability window does not currently recognize extended relationship types defined by Technologies such as BPMN or ArchiMate; relationships defined by a Profile or Technology are identified using their base UML type, so, for example, ArchiMate 'Realization' and 'UsedBy' relationships are each reported as UML 'Dependency' relationships
+- To make it easier and faster to find the elements you are interested in, restrict the relationship types shown to the smallest set of relevant types - As an alternative view, or to include the traceability information in documentation, you can develop a Traceability diagram using the Traceability window - The Traceability window does not currently recognize extended relationship types defined by Technologies such as BPMN or ArchiMate; relationships defined by a Profile or Technology are identified using their base UML type, so, for example, ArchiMate 'Realization' and 'UsedBy' relationships are each reported as UML 'Dependency' relationships